 Community Action: With a continued dedication to improving the community and beyond, students will meet every other day to work on service learning projects.
 They will use this time to learn about identity, diversity, justice and action through a series of age-appropriate activities based on The Anti-bias Framework.

 Is there homework?

-Yes.
-The Middle School will follow the guidelines of the National Education Association and the National Parent-Teacher Association and offer 10 minutes of homework per grade level per night (know as the “10 minute rule”).
 Research suggests that homework is most beneficial when it is authentic, meaningful, and engaging.
-As such, homework assignments will be given to support flipped classroom instruction, a blended learning model that has students cover the “lecture” part of a class at home (usually by watching a brief video), so that class time can be dedicated to active learning.
+Thus, homework assignments will be an opportunity for reflection and differentiation, as well as to support flipped classroom instruction—a blended learning model that has students cover the “lecture” part of a class at home (usually by watching a brief video)—so that class time can be dedicated to active learning.
+The Middle School will follow the guidelines of the National Education Association and the National Parent-Teacher Association and offer no more than 10 minutes of homework per grade level per night (known as the “10 minute rule”).

 Does the Co-op School administer standardized tests?

-Beginning in third grade students are given the CTP standardized test.
+Beginning in third grade students are given the Comprehensive Testing Program standardized test standardized test.
 This test was developed by the Educational Records Bureau and is the most commonly administered standardized test used in national independent schools.

 Are there extracurricular community activities for my child?